arcanemachine/phoenix-todo-list/README.md

 ##### Docker/Podman Deployment

+NOTE: When using Podman, you may have issues using `podman-compose` to orchestrate containers (e.g. on ARM64/ARMv8 systems).

+- You can set up `docker-compose` to work as a drop-in replacement for `podman-compose`
+- As a bonus, `docker-compose` has a nicer UI (in my opinion) than `podman-compose`, e.g. containers are color-coded so it's easier to read the logs when viewing the compose logs.
+- Many instructions in these documentation pages use `podman-compose` for Podman example commands, but you should be able to use `docker-compose` as needed by following the instructions below.

+###### Using `docker-compose` With Podman

+- Install `docker-compose` v.1.29.2:
+  - There are several ways to install this package, but I have found installation via Python's `pip` to be the most versatile, namely because it works well with x86_64 and ARM64/ARMv8 systems.
+    - `pip install docker-compose`
+      - Note that `pip install` will install the package into the global namespace.
+If you care to avoid this, use a virtualenv when installing `docker-compose`, or use another method to install it.
+- Set the socket path when running `docker-compose` commands:
+  - With an environment variable: `DOCKER_HOST="unix:$(podman info --format '{{.Host.RemoteSocket.Path}}')" docker-compose up`
+  - With the `-H` flag: `docker-compose -H "unix:$(podman info --format '{{.Host.RemoteSocket.Path}}')" up`

 ###### Building a Release as a Docker Container

 Run the following commands from the project root directory: